knowankit/fullstack-monorepo-boilerplate/README.md

 npm install
 ```

+### Database

+This app uses mongoDB, so please make sure you have monogoDB server and to access the data you can use MongoDB Compass.
+Once you have these tools, you should create a database called `todo` (this is what I have given in the grapQL code, you can change it anytime).

 ### 4. **Start the packages**

 From the project root, we can run the following command to start our Node.js packages: